dimonstrik/lcol/README.md

 # lcol
-Liquid collector projects, arduino and etc
+Liquid collector projects, linux preferences and scripts and etc